mad in pursuit

 Zip-Loc bags in a Rubber-Maid box.
 There are loose beads displayed on a mirror tile on a shelf: ancient

-treasures from Indonesia and South It's out of control.
+sunlight makes them glow.
+It's out of control.
 I used to catalog my treasures in a

 database before tucking them away, but I paused for a moment -- and